AxisCommunications/acap-documentation/docs/introduction/what-is-acap.md

 If you're new to Docker and its many features, check out their [Getting Started guide](https://www.docker.com/get-started).

-Find all ACAP SDK images on the [Axis organization account](https://hub.docker.com/u/axisecp) and follow the instructions in [Get started](../get-started) to start developing your ACAP using Docker and our containerized SDK.
+Find all ACAP SDK images on the [Axis organization account](https://hub.docker.com/u/axisecp) and follow the instructions in [Get started](../get-started) to start developing your ACAP application using Docker and our containerized SDK.